Environment Agency: Fishing

+The Environment Agency has the power under the Salmon and Freshwater Fisheries Act 1975 to license fishing for salmon trout, freshwater fish, eels, lamprey and smelt and to set duties for the provision of fishing licences.

+Fishing licence income along with a small amount of Grant in Aid (GiA) provides the funding to deliver the statutory duty to maintain, improve and develop freshwater and migratory fisheries, including the current fisheries service provided to recreational anglers.

+The EA's funding principles mean that income from the sale of fishing licences is entirely ringfenced re-invested back into fisheries work.

+Many of the societal and environmental outcomes the fisheries service currently deliver, and aspire to deliver on a greater scale, is through partnership working.
+Working with partners such as the Angling Trust, the Wild Trout Trust and the Riverfly partnership allows the EA to maximise fishing licence income through match funding to deliver against key benefits for fishing and fisheries across the country.

+Income from fishing licence sales is used to fund vital work to improve and protect fish and fisheries.
+Income generated is invested directly back into the angling community, improving fish stocks, boosting opportunities for anglers as well as undertaking fisheries enforcement, habitat improvement and fish rescues when needed.

+It is not used to fund wider water quality investigations or enforcement action.
+This is funded directly by government.

 Navigation

 After the Canal & River Trust, the Environment Agency is the second largest navigation authority in the United Kingdom managing navigation for 634 mi of England's rivers.
 The Agency's lock-keepers maintain and operate systems of sluices, weirs and locks to manage water-levels for navigation, and where necessary to control flooding.
-Annual spending to maintain these installations, with an estimated replacement value of £700M, is around £22& per annum.
+Annual spending to maintain these installations, with an estimated replacement value of £700M, is around £22m per annum.
 The agency uses the registration fees of some 31,000 craft on the waterways to provide some of the income.

 The agency's responsibilities include the non-tidal River Thames, the Medway Navigation, River Wye and River Lugg, the Royal Military Canal and the Fens and Anglian systems.
 The Environment Agency is organising the Fens Waterways Link a major construction project to link rivers in the Fens and Anglian Systems for navigation.
 The first stage is the South Forty-Foot Drain.

 Functions in relation to most canals are undertaken by the Canal and River Trust.